chenyangkang/stemflow/docs/Tips/Tips_for_data_types.md

 eval_metrics = AdaSTEM.eval_STEM_res('classification',y_test, pred_mean)
 ```

 Note that the Quadtree algo is limited to 6 digits for efficiency.
-So transform your coordinates of it exceeds that threshold.
+So transform your coordinate of it exceeds that threshold.
 For example, x=0.0000001 and y=0.0000012 will be problematic.
-Consider changing it to x=100 and y=1200.
+Consider changing them to x=100 and y=1200.

 ------
 ## Spatial-only modeling